behzcd/Booking.com_ERD_model/README.md

    Online hotel booking provides hotel booking services to various travelers and visitors.
 It serves several customers.
 Each Hotel requires a modern database system for efficient management of its services and rooms.
 Our team is hired to design and develop a database that can meet the requirements of the hotel’s database management

-Booking.com database requirements
+Booking.com database requirements:

-All of the information related to the transactions that occur daily in each hotel database system is contained in the table named “Transactions”, which includes transaction id, payment id, customer id, extra charges id, transaction date, and transaction status.
+-   All of the information related to the transactions that occur daily in each hotel database system is contained in the table named “Transactions”, which includes transaction id, payment id, customer id, extra charges id, transaction date, and transaction status.

-The Hotel’s detailed information about its id.
+-   The Hotel’s detailed information about its id.
 Hotel name owner’s first and last name, contact number, and email is provided in the table named “Hotel”

-“Locations” table is used to provide to give address information, street, city, country, zip code, latitude, and longitude.
+-   “Locations” table is used to provide to give address information, street, city, country, zip code, latitude, and longitude.

 The “Payment” table includes extra charges id, customer id, payment type, currency, currency image, payment date, payment status.